Crazy Titch: Imprisonment

 Dobson and Anthony Green were sentenced to life imprisonment for the murder of 21-year-old Richard Holmes on the Chingford Hall estate in Chingford in November 2005.
 Possibility for parole was set at a minimum of 30 years by which time he will be in his 50s.
 Durrty Goodz was acquitted in the same trial and released a song about its events entitled "Letter 2 Titch" in 2007.
 The MAC-10 submachine gun used in the murder was found four years after the killing; in February 2009 a local drug dealer was sentenced to seven years imprisonment for its possession.

-In 2010 he released his second mixtape, a sequel to 2005's Crazy Times, with the material having been recorded while incarcerated.
+In 2010, he released his second mixtape, a sequel to 2005's Crazy Times, with the material having been recorded while incarcerated.
 In 2017, Titch appeared on an interlude on Stormzy's album Gang Signs & Prayer, talking to Stormzy over the phone.

 In 2020, a lyric video was produced, titled "Voldemort," which included new audio from Titch.
 It was uploaded to YouTube to celebrate Titch's birthday in 2020.

-Dobson is presently incarcerated in HMP Long Lartin.